 Just as a side note, each stroller company has its own way of cleaning and disinfecting these strollers.
 If that is something you would like to take into consideration, visit their websites for more information.
 Since my son has food allergies, I needed to make sure that if we rented a stroller from one of them, that my son’s allergen would not be all over the stroller from a previous user.
 The companies that I contacted eased my mind and assured me that they properly disinfect the strollers after each use.

 As you can see, you have tons of options available.
-One trip, bringing your own stroller might make sense, and the next trip, maybe renting one from Disney is
+One trip, bringing your own stroller might make sense, and the next trip, maybe renting one from Disney is what’s practical for your family.
+Whatever you choose, make sure it’s a good fit for you and your family.

 How do you handle the stroller situation while at WDW?
 Do you rent?
 Bring your own?
 Something else?
 I would love to hear from you!
 Leave a comment down below to let me know your thoughts!
 Share this post on Facebook or Pinterest, thanks!